 - The applicant confirms success in the visa application to the UK employer and the RCR and confirms the start date with the employer.
 The GMC identity check must be attended by the applicant on arrival in the UK.
 Registration is not granted until this is satisfactorily completed.
 The identity check must be attended within three months of the GMC invitation to attend it, or the application for registration will be closed by the GMC.

-- UK employers who have doctors set to arrive in the UK and take up post must complete the AoMRC migrant starters report This is to be completed and sent to the AoMRC along with a verified copy of the doctor’s visa and passport within five days of the doctor starting their placement.
+- UK employers who have doctors set to arrive in the UK and take up post must complete the AoMRC MTI starters report.
+This is to be completed and sent to the AoMRC along with a verified copy of the doctor’s visa and passport within five days of the doctor starting their placement.
 Failure to return this form could result in the AoMRC withdrawing the visa sponsorship.

 Our Medical Training Initiative scheme